Customize Consent Preferences

 We try to find the root causes of problems instead of treating the symptoms…” and “…typically it comes down to personalities.”

-Let’s look for root causes other than “bad sailors” (personalities).
-What is the operating tempo?
+What about the operating tempo?
 How short-staffed (undermanned?) are these crews?
 How much more are they trying to do with less?
 How long can this “war footing” go on with too little budget and too few ships?

 Even a good horse can be run into the ground if you push it long enough (“… ‘nukes’ are generally good people…”).